JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7889 days**.

-And here is a just a random fact -  **Ironically, when doctors in Los Angeles, California went on strike in 1976, the daily number of deaths in the city dropped 18%**.
+And here is a just a random fact -  **Bruce Lee was so fast, that they actually had to slow a film down so you could see his moves.
+That is the opposite of the norm**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)